Advertiser disclosure

 Aid you are awarded

 All financial aid award letters will include a list of aid that you were awarded and the actual amount of aid.
-This is calculated based off of your Estimated Family Contribution or EFC from your FAFSA and/or CSS Profile.
+This is calculated based on your Estimated Family Contribution or EFC from your FAFSA and/or CSS Profile.

 The types of aid you might see on your award letter include: